hashicorp/terraform-provider-aws/website/docs/r/ses_receipt_rule.html.markdown

 * `topic_arn` - (Required) The ARN of an SNS topic to notify
 * `position` - (Required) The position of the action in the receipt rule
+* `encoding` - (Optional) The encoding to use for the email within the SNS notification

 Stop actions support the following: